 I don’t know if hubby and I could ever get bored of all the back road day trips we make.
 We stay in Central Florida and not driving that far from home.
 Our latest trip took us through 3 counties and 3 different small towns centered around old historic courthouses and so authentic Florida.

 The first town we traveled to was Dade City in eastern Paso County.
 A beautiful and quaint small town surrounded by citrus groves and farms.
 The courthouse is located in a town square with several small shops and restaurants surrounding it on all four sides.
-A classic Greek revival style courthouse from 1909.
+A classic Greek revival-style courthouse from 1909.

 The 1913 Brooksville Courthouse is another fine example of Greek revival architecture which many courthouses were themed after in the US.
-Centered in the middle of historic downtown Brooksville surrounded by many eateries and shoppes.
-Hernando County is also known for all its blueberries and several U-Pick farms.
+Centered in the middle of historic downtown Brooksville surrounded by many eateries and shops.
+Hernando County is also known for its blueberries and several U-Pick farms.
 There is also an Annual Blueberry Festival to enjoy in April.

 Since I was born and raised 3 hours from where Elvis Presley lived at Graceland, I am a huge fan.
 In July of 1961, the movie “Follow that Dream” was filmed in parts of Citrus County and I just had to go and see where that area was located.

 It’s really not hard to find since the county road is named “Follow that Dream”.
 Located near Crystal River and Yankeetown where we had visited on another trip to Untouched Florida.

 The sign marking the road and area where the movie was filmed.

 Thick underbrush was cleared on a point of Pumpkin Island near the bridge over Bird Creek, as shown in the 2 pictures above.
 Tons of sand were brought in to make it look like a nice beach area.
 Palm trees were also planted in the area which most died before filming could start.